 We are living in the future!
 You want to watch some anime?
 Google around a bit and some Russian website is sure to have it lying around for you somewhere behind 7 video ads.
 Or maybe you’re a law-abiding citizen and can stream that bad boy on one of the dozen premium services you’re subscribed to.
 Assuming you live in the correct square-kilometer of the world where the anime is licensed to, that is.

 Jokes aside, streaming is naturally a boon to anime and has lowered the bar for getting into the medium significantly.
-I have my issues with the current state of streaming, but it’s a good thing that you no longer have to catch or record an anime when it’s on TV or splurge on expensive DVDs just to get started.
+I have my issues with the current state of streaming, but it’s a good thing that you no longer have to record an anime when it’s on TV or splurge on expensive DVDs just to get started.

 Buying anime physically is now mostly a thing for collectors and dedicated fans, with some niche benefits on the side.
-It’s a way for me to express my passion for these shows in a tangible way and it’s fun to be able to grab an anime from the bookshelf when talking about it with friends or family.
+It’s a way for me to express my passion for these shows in a tangible way; it’s fun to be able to grab an anime from the bookshelf when talking about it with friends or family.
 I do use the DVDs and BluRays when I rewatch these series, but most of the time it’s just decor for otaku.

 My reasons for buying manga and merchandise are more or less the same.
 I prefer reading books physically, I like having a collection to show of, and the merchandise works well as geeky decorations.
 I wouldn’t recommend it to everybody; certainly not if paying high prices for your hobby is beyond your means.
 If you got the space, money, and drive for it though, then here are some tips from a long-time veteran!